arsenalsurfer/SQL_Project_Data_Job_Analysis/README.md

 ### 2. Top Paying Job Skills

-To identify the top paying skills for a data analyst job, It provides a detailed look at which skills to develop that align with top salaries.
+To identify the top-paying skills for a data analyst job, it provides a detailed look at which skills to develop that align with top salaries.

-**Here's the breakdown of the most demanded skills for data analysts in 2023, based in job postings:**
+**Here's the breakdown of the most demanded skills for data analysts in 2023, based on job postings:**

 - SQL, Python, and Tableau stand out as the core trio of high-paying data analyst roles.